clairelist/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    Passing encrypted or protected data between the client and the server, for use ie in login components.

 2. What steps can you take in your web apps to keep your data secure?
+    Having a gitignore file with protected hashes kept from being exposed, as well as using authentication.

 3. Describe how web servers work.
+    The user will send a request and get a response back, in its most basic form.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    CRUD | HTTP
+  Create | POST
+  Read   | GET
+  Update | PUT or PATCH (archaic)
+  Delete | DELETE